 Meet with us on Sunday mornings at 9:05 a.m. (between the 8 a.m. and 10:30 a.m. services) in the Narthex as we continue our study of Acts, Romans and 1 & II Corinthians.

 November – December Seedfolks Monday 6:00 p.m. – 7:30 p.m.

 What is community?
 Who is our neighbor?
 How can one person make immeasurable changes through very small, seemingly insignificant, events?
 These are questions we will be discussing during our Advent Series led by Paul Fleischman’s Newberry Medal-winning Seedfolks!

 January Episcopal 101 TBD

 Whether you are a lifelong Episcopalian or brand new, this five-week session on Episcopal 101 will provide a great opportunity to learn!
 Bring your experiences and questions.
 Together, we will gain a better understanding of what it means to be Episcopalian and Anglican.
-This class will also serve as preparation for anyone considering to be confirmed or received at St. Michael’s this year.
+This class will also serve as preparation for anyone who wants to become a member of the Episcopal Church.

 February – March The Book of Forgiving TBD